openstack/horizon/doc/source/contributor/topics/workflows.rst

   .. seealso::

-    For detailed API information refer to the :doc:`Workflows Reference Guide </ref/workflows>`.
+    For detailed API information refer to the :ref:`ref-workflows`.

 Workflows
 =========